monster-js/monster-js/docs/docs/main-concept/custom-pipes.md

 # Custom Pipes

-Custom pipes allow us to create reusable transformers that can be used directly in the template or in logic of our components.
+Custom pipes allow us to create reusable value transformers that can be used directly in the template or in logic of our components.

 ## Create a pipe